curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 The artist leader, xxx corrupt.
 She xyz.

 All five leaders had their leadership taken away.
 The five nations thought hard.
 Who would lead them now?
-The searched far and wide for new leaders, but found no one.
+The uncorrupted, the uncorruptable.
+They searched far and wide for new leaders, but found no one.
 Every man, woman, non-binary, and child in all five nations was corrupt.
+Not bad or evil, just corrupt in their own way.
 If leaders mustn't be corrupt, and everyone is corrupt, who can be a leader?

 The five nations needed leaders.
 They thought hard again.